lupantech/ScienceQA/README.md

+## 💥 News 💥

+- [09/2022] Our work is accepted to [NeurIPS 2022](https://nips.cc/Conferences/2022).
+- [12/2022] Our work gives an poster presentation by Pan Lu at [NeurIPS 2022](https://nips.cc/Conferences/2022).
+- [02/2023] The ScienceQA dataset has served as the primary benchmark for the new generation of multimodal reasoning systems, [Multimodal-CoT](https://github.com/amazon-science/mm-cot), developed by [Amazon Science](https://www.amazon.science/).
+- [02/2023] Our work gives an oral presentation by Pan Lu at [AAAI 2023 KnowledgeNLP Workshop](https://knowledge-nlp.github.io/aaai2023/publications.html).
+- [02/2023] The ScienceQA dataset is now included in [HuggingFace Datasets](https://huggingface.co/datasets/derek-thomas/ScienceQA).

 ## :fire: Leaderboard :fire:

 :bell: The leaderboard is continuously being updated.
 If you have any new results to contribute, please feel free to reach out to us.